Multan Sultans: Multan Sultans 2018–2025

 In 2025, the franchise became involved in a public dispute with the PCB regarding the Pakistan Super League's financial and operational structure.
 In April, franchise owner Tareen criticised the board's approach to the league's expansion and revenue model, arguing that the upcoming season lacked meaningful innovation despite being promoted as the "biggest ever."
-Later that month, reports indicated that the franchise might seek fresh bidding terms due to the PCB's new requirement of a 25% increase in annual franchise fees.
-On 23 October 2025, the PCB issued a suspension and termination notice to the Multan Sultans over alleged contractual breaches, warning that the team's rights could be revoked if the issue was not resolved.
-Sultan's future participation in the league is uncertain pending a legal resolution between the board and franchise.
+On 23 October 2025, the PCB issued a suspension and termination notice to the Multan Sultans over alleged contractual breaches.